babdikhan/Quantori-Blog-project/README.md

-**Project Description:** A blog on PostgreSQL deployed using Flask Flamework and SQLAlchemy as ORM with contaneirzization in Docker.
+**Project Description:** A blog on PostgreSQL deployed using Flask Flamework and SQLAlchemy as ORM with contaneirization in Docker.
 Features included are CRUD, list of favorites, a REST API for addingg groups, and provided unit tests.

 Prerequisites:
 1. Python 3.7 or higher